 David Teager-Portman is a Royal College of Art alumni and former fellow at Chelsea College of Art.
 He is a sculptor working with the figure, blending ancient and contemporary stories through the mediums of bronze, plaster and stone.

-David Teager-Portman’s sculptures are figurative and quasi-allegorical.
-These sculptures fabricate a contemporary world of mythology – detached from our reality like artifacts from lost civilisations, forgotten eras or dream worlds.
+Teager-Portman’s sculptures are figurative, mercurial and quasi-allegorical.
+His works fabricate contemporary mythologies – detached from our reality like artefacts from lost civilisations, forgotten eras or dream worlds.

-Teager-Portman’s works range from monumental figures rife with the roughly hewn marks of making, to detailed smaller-scale pieces.
-The sculptures depict estranged meanings; creating characters which express a mixture of direct, as well as ambiguous and duplicitous meanings.
+His sculptures range from life-size figures to detailed smaller-scale pieces.
+The works often explore estranged meanings; creating characters which express a mixture of direct, as well as ambiguous and duplicitous contexts.

 Teager-Portman’s work is concerned with humanity; its hopes and fears, triumphs and failures, its inevitabilities and its desire for permanence.